Pamasi/Pamasi/README.md

 - **Status**: Done.
 Find the code and documentation in the repository.

+### Project: Scene Graph Generation in Autonomous Driving: a neuro-symbolic approach

+- **Description**: This project aims to integrate prior knowledge into Scene Graph Generation using a neuro-symbolic approach based on Logit Tensor Network and Knowledge Graph Embedding
+- **Status**: Under review, stay tuned for updates.

 ### Project: Neuro-symbolic based sentence matching

 - **Description**: In the planning phase, this project will integrate prior knowledge into a transformer-based encoder for sentence matching.